UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 2. Planning

-Because of the requirement that the sequence must end only when completed after detecting an ST_L falling edge, we need a 1-bit memory cell to save this event, for instance am RS_Latch.
+Let us start with the design step #1.
+Because of the requirement that the sequence must end only when completed after detecting an ST_L falling edge, we need a 1-bit memory cell to save this event when occurs, for instance an RS_Latch.
 When running, the FSM will generate the sequence as if it were counting in one-hot, one LED segment at a time.
 Therefore, this is a plan C2 system composed of a top design (sequencer) and some components.

 Some questions to kick off the project.

 Infer a circuit for solving this project.
-Fig 2. shows an example internal design using two components.
+Fig 2 shows an initial example of internal design using two components.
 Once used (acknowledged), the ST_Flag has to be reset, thus, the FSM has to generate as well the internal signal CLR_F for the RS_Latch.

 Sequencer rchitecture